Knee Pain

 - Altered sensation (pins and needles, numbness) into the toes

-If your symptoms become more persistent and fail to recover fully after following the advice above then consider a self referral into ourselves for an assessment.
+If your symptoms become more persistent and fail to recover fully after following the advice above then consider a self referral into our service for an assessment.
 But in the meantime the following exercise program may help with ongoing symptoms.

 Knee Exercises - Level 1